-FSU Foundations is a valuable part of the first-year experience.
-It is a course that is designed to support first-year students through their first semester.
+The University is committed to providing a first-year seminar to aid students in a successful transition to college.
+All incoming first-year students are expected to take a first-year seminar course during their first semester at FSU.
+Taking a first-year seminar course is a valuable part of the transition to college experience.
+It is a course that is designed to provide a foundation for success for first-year students in their first semester.
 Regardless of your academic experience in high school, all first-year students will find that being a college student is very different.
-There are new expectations to meet, policies to remember, resources to know, events to go to, friends to be made, responsibilities to have, living experiences to share, and/or commuting intricacies to learn.
-FSU Foundations helps new students balance these elements of college life.
+There are new expectations to meet, policies to understand, resources to know, events to attend, friends to be made, responsibilities to have, living experiences to share, and/or commuting intricacies to learn.
+First-year seminar courses at FSU help new students balance these elements of college life.

-Each Foundations course, which is capped at a maximum of 20 students per course, is taught by three people: a faculty member, a seminar facilitator and a student Peer Mentor.
+Each first-year seminar course is capped at a maximum of 20 students per course, and pairs first-year students with a dedicated faculty member and a student Peer Mentor.

-In addition to helping students acclimate academically and socially to the college lifestyle, Foundations also focuses on helping new students investigate their chosen major and perhaps make an informed decision about changing their major in the future.
-Foundations courses also demonstrate the abundant resources on campus and how to use them to their fullest potential.
-Overall, Foundations is a vital part of the first-year experience at Framingham State and helps students feel that they are part of the FRAMily!
+In addition to helping students acclimate academically and socially to the college lifestyle, first-year seminars help students consider their academic path at FSU, with a focus on advising and registering for courses as well as presenting opportunities available to them as FSU students.
+They also demonstrate the abundant resources on campus and how to use them to their fullest potential.
+Overall, a first-year seminar course is a vital part of the first-year experience at Framingham State and helps students feel that they are part of the FRAMily!

 Peer Mentor Highlights